- Full IFTS accreditation

 We have developed a series of tests, or criteria, to help assess whether charges are appropriate.

 Criteria for exceptions to marginal cost pricing (PDF, 0.03Mb)

 Where departments and agencies wish to charge for the re-use of data, they will be required to justify departures from the marginal cost model against the criteria for exceptions for marginal cost pricing.
 This justification ensures that government does not limit or restrict re-use.

 Public sector bodies wishing to apply for approval to charge for information at an exception to marginal cost should consult the application guidelines before completing and submitting the application form.

 Exception to marginal cost pricing application form (DOC, 0.07Mb)

 We also have a flowchart explaining how we deal with applications for exceptions to marginal cost pricing.

-This page contains PDF, DOC files.
+This page contains PDF, DOC, XLS files.
 See plug-ins and file formats for help in accessing these file types.